 Prior to academia, Dr. Nelson managed his own West Coast consultancy in planning and management, and continues to provide professional planning services.
 In 2000, his professional planning, education, and research accomplishments were recognized with election to the College of Fellows of the American Institute of Certified Planners.
-In 2000-01, he served HUD as an expert on smart growth and growth management for the Clinton and Bush Administrations.
+In 2000-01, he served HUD as an expert on smart growth for the Clinton and Bush Administrations.
 In this capacity, he helped expand HUD’s university scholarship programs and create HUD’s doctoral fellowship program.

 Metropolitan development policy and patterns

-Growth management/urban containment
+Smart growth/growth management/urban containment

 Public facility planning and finance